Discover How You Can Redefine Financial Independence To Retire At Any Age

 Planning for retirement is out.
 Financial independence at any age is in.

-It’s so “old-skool” to work like a dog for 40 years scrimping and saving so you can retire and do nothing of substance for the remaining 30 years.
+It’s so “old-skool” to work like a dog for 40 years, scrimping and saving so you can retire and do nothing of substance for the remaining 30 years.

 People are retiring younger, adding encore careers, lifestyle businesses, and working into their seventies and eighties – not because they have to, but because they want to.

-It is time to retire the word “retirement” and redefine our lives toward fulfillment – which means financial independence at any age.
+It's time to retire the word “retirement” and redefine our lives toward fulfillment – which means financial independence at any age.

 Birth-School-Work-Death… Plus Fulfillment?

-There used to be 4 stages to life – “birth”, “school”, and then “career” followed by a progressive decline to “death”.
-The traditional approach to retirement planning has always been about financing that final decline to death using savings accumulated during “career”.
+There used to be 4 stages to life – “birth”, “school”, and then “career” followed by a progressive decline to “death.”
+The traditional approach to retirement planning has always been about financing that final decline to death using savings accumulated during “career.”

 But something changed.
 People in their 60’s aren’t declining toward death.
 60 is the new 40.
 Retirees are living longer, healthier lives with dreams and ambitions yet to be fulfilled.

-When Social Security was created the average life expectancy was 65 years.
-Now 90% confidence intervals for a healthy couple at 65 are breaking the age 100 barrier and continuing to rise.
+When Social Security was created, the average life expectancy was 65 years.
+Now, 90% confidence intervals for a healthy couple at 65 are breaking the age 100 barrier and continuing to rise.

-The reason for these changes is simple: Financing 30+ years of leisure is mathematically very different from financing traditional retirements of 20 years or less:
+The reason for these changes is simple.
+Financing 30+ years of leisure is mathematically very different from financing traditional retirements of 20 years or less:

 - Instead, workers today must build a nest egg large enough to support post career lifestyle strictly from cash flow for decades.

-- Additionally, inflation effects become more unwieldy when compounded over longer time horizons creating an unprecedented level of uncertainty about asset purchasing power.
+- Additionally, inflation effects become more unwieldy when compounded over longer time horizons, creating an unprecedented level of uncertainty about asset purchasing power.

-- Finally, asset allocations must be changed to include growth introducing new portfolio uncertainties about sequence of returns effects and the negative consequences of volatility compounded by spending from assets.
+- Finally, asset allocations must be changed to include growth, introducing new portfolio uncertainties about sequence of returns effects, and the negative consequences of volatility compounded by spending from assets.

-Welcome To “The New Retirement”
+Welcome to “The New Retirement”

-The New Retirement is about breaking the old “career” stage into two separate periods thus allowing you to achieve financial independence at any age.
-It is about pursuing fulfillment rather than leading a life of sacrifice.
-It works something like this…
+The New Retirement is about breaking the old “career” stage into two separate periods, thus allowing you to achieve financial independence at any age.
+It's about pursuing fulfillment rather than leading a life of sacrifice.

-You launch a traditional career just like the old model where you pursue income growth and financial security.
+You launch a traditional career, just like the old model where you pursue income growth and financial security.
 The financial purpose of this stage is to establish your foundation: